pensoft/OpenBiodiv/ontology/rdf-guide.md

 make examples
 ```

-And, in order to create the ruleset, one types
+And, in order to create the SPARQL ruleset, one types

 ```
 make rules